dannyc-dev/Stack-Based-Buffer-Overflow/README.md

 Wohoo - as you can see our return address now holds 0xdeadbeef!
 We have successfully controlled the flow of execution for our program.
 In the next section, we will build a ROP chain so that we can replace 0xdeadbeef and invoke our shell.
 This will complete our exploit and hopefully give us a shell.

-Thanks for making it this far - see you at part 2!
+Thanks for making it this far - see you at [Part 2](https://malwaresec.github.io/Building-the-ROP-Chain/)!